Chemical weapons watchdog wins Nobel Peace Prize for Syrian mission

 "We now have the opportunity to get rid of an entire category of weapons of mass destruction...That would be a great event in history if we could achieve that," he said.

-Pakistani teenager Malala Yousafzai, shot in the head a year ago by the Taliban, had been the bookmakers' favourite to win the prize for her campaign for girls' right to education.
+Pakistani teenager Malala Yousafzai, shot in the head a year ago by the Taliban, had been the bookmakers' favorite to win the prize for her campaign for girls' right to education.

 The OPCW Syria mission was unprecedented in taking place in the heat of a civil war that has riven the country and killed more than 100,000 people.
 Members of the Hague-based OPCW team themselves came under sniper fire on August 26.